-In this step, we want to make sure that we maintain and improve the strength in the knee.
+In this step, we want to make sure that we maintain and improve the strength of the knee.

 Single Leg Tubing Press

 Vertical Shin Squat

 When you go to a 90-degree angle, you are mainly working the quads and the front of the thigh.
 If you get below a 90-degree angle, you are working the glutes.
-When the shin is vertical, it puts the least amount of stress in the knee joint in the squatting movement.
+When the shin is vertical, it puts the least amount of stress on the knee joint in the squatting movement.
 If you don’t have a suspension trainer, you can grab a door frame or something really secure.
 Lean back and go through the movement.
 Be cautious of using door knobs as they might rip off.

 The more you stand or bend your knees, the more stress is being put on your knees.
-Lying down places the least amount of the stress on the knee, in comparison to sitting or standing.
-If you don’t have to stand, sit down or lay down to take away unnecessary stress.
+Lying down places the least amount of stress on the knee, in comparison to sitting or standing.
+If you don’t have to stand, sit down, or lie down to take away unnecessary stress.
 If you keep your knees in a bending position by sitting with your legs underneath you, more stress is placed on your knees.
 It is better to sit with your legs extended straight out to eliminate unnecessary stress.

 Do those couple of tweaks to avoid unnecessary stress on the knee.
 These will help you heal and recover from knee pain as opposed to constantly being irritated.